cfpb/website-indexer/README.md

 To enable Google Tag Manager on all pages on the viewer application, define the `GOOGLE_TAG_ID` environment variable.

+### Using files as an alternative to environment variables

+As alternative to configuration via environment variable, values may be provided in files instead.

+Set the `PATCH_ENVIRON_PATH` environment variable to the location of a directory containing files named for environment variables to set, each containing the desired value for that variable.

+When configured this way,
+the application environment will be populated with those file-based values.
+Values that already exist in the environment will not be overwritten.

 ## Development

 ### Sample test data